Edifice Complex for Architecture

 Holabird & Root. which, after 113 years in the business, may be assumed to have learned a thing or two about surviving building recessions, today finds that, in Ms. Rogatz's words. "we must peddle our goods hard' to retain even decades-old customers such as IBM Corp. or Illinois Bell.

-Fewer commissions, lower fees, an environment in which firms spend more time getting jobs than doing them--why isn't the sky above the Loop raining architects leaping to their doom?
+Fewer commissions, lower fees, an environment in which firms spend more time getting jobs than doing them—why then isn't the sky above the Loop raining architects leaping to their doom?

 With fewer tall buildings, hungry architects are feeding lower on the food chain.
 But feeding they are.